-The GSR Committee met seven times in 2020.
+The GSR Committee met seven times in 2021.
 The GSR Committee holds regularly scheduled meetings and reports its activities to the board.
-See "Director nomination process" for a discussion of stockholder nominations and recommendations and "Communications with the board" for details on how to contact the board.

 Board evaluation process

 The board recognizes that a robust and constructive evaluation process is an essential part of good corporate governance and board effectiveness.
 The board and committee annual evaluation processes are designed to assess board and committee effectiveness, as well as individual director performance and contribution levels.
 The results of the evaluations are part of the GSR Committee's and the board's consideration in connection with their review of director nominees to ensure the board continues to operate effectively.